 - The Asian/Pacific Islander Affinity Group at Holland & Knight

-- The Lesbian, Gay, Bisexual and Transgender (LGBT) Affinity Group at Holland & Knight
+- The Lesbian, Gay, Bisexual, Transgender and Queer/Questioning (LGBTQ) Affinity Group at Holland & Knight

 - Holland & Knight Pro Bono All-Star, 2020

 - Princeton University Class of 1869 Prize in Ethics

 - The Ohio State University Dean's Distinguished University Fellowship, 2004-2006, 2008-2009